-- Catastrophic insurance is for individuals who are below 30 and/or have received the hardship exemption.
+- Catastrophic insurance is for individuals who are below 30 years old or have received the hardship exemption.
 These people may purchase a catastrophic plan in order to meet the shared responsibility requirements.
 Catastrophic plans may have lower rates than many comprehensive plans; however, the out of pocket expenses are generally higher.

-One of the most prominent choices for self-employed individuals is purchasing health care coverage from private exchanges.
-HealthCare.com is one of several comprehensive websites that enables the public to locate insurance to match their needs.
+One of the most prominent choices for self-employed individuals is purchasing healthcare coverage from private websites like HealthCare.com, where you can find insurance that matches your needs.